dpgraham4401/libseis/README.md

 # DPG_2DSeis_proc
 # seismic data processing
 MATLAB functions for 2D seismic data processing
-These are relatively simple scripts I made for a school project and, do not include much functionality such as interactive picking.
+These are relatively simple scripts I made for a school project and,do not include much functionality such as interactive picking.

 functions included